-Red mite bury their eggs deep in cracks and crevices so they are often not spotted unless they are washed out during cleaning.
+Red mite bury their eggs deep in cracks and crevices so they are often hard to spot unless they are washed out during cleaning.
+The red mites shown above were sandwiched between the chicken house and door to the house so were exposed when the door was opened.

-This macro photograph to the right shows the different stages of mite from tiny eggs to grey mite without a feed and adult mites after a feed.
-This photo was taken of a crack of wood inside a poultry house.
+The macro photograph below (about x 5 magnification) shows the different stages of mite from tiny eggs to grey mite without a feed and adult mites after a feed.
+This photo was taken of a crack of wood inside a poultry house before I attacked them with a blow torch!

 Red mites are nocturnal and only come out to feed at night.
 During the daytime they hide in the cracks and crevices of your chicken house or pigeon loft and can be difficult to find.
 One of their favourite places to hide is perch ends as they are close to their hosts at night to get a blood feed.
 Nest boxes are another favourite for red mite.
 Broody hens are particularly vulnerable to being bitten by red mite.
 They usually sit in a darkened nest box very still for long periods of time, which is the perfect host for red mite to hop on and off to feed as they please.
 It is not uncommon for a broody hen to be found dead on the nest if there is a particularly bad infestation.
 Red mite are not usually found on birds themselves during the day although sometimes one or two can be found under birds wings in dark places.